matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 1. Encode the sessions a JSON object, formatted as described in `Key export format`_.
-2. Generate a 512-bit key from the user-entered passphrase by computing PBKDF2(HMAC-SHA-512, passphrase, S, N, 512), where S is a 128-bit cryptographically-random salt and N is the number of rounds.
+2. Generate a 512-bit key from the user-entered passphrase by computing `PBKDF2`_\(HMAC-SHA-512, passphrase, S, N, 512), where S is a 128-bit cryptographically-random salt and N is the number of rounds.
 N should be at least 100,000.
 The keys K and K' are set to the first and last 256 bits of this generated key, respectively.
 K is used as an AES-256 key, and K' is used as an HMAC-SHA-256 key.
-3. Serialize the JSON object as a UTF-8 string, and encrypt it using AES-CTR-256 with a 128-bit cryptographically-random initialization vector, IV, that has bit 63 set to zero.
-(Setting bit 63 to zero in IV is needed to work around differences in implementations.)
+3. Serialize the JSON object as a UTF-8 string, and encrypt it using AES-CTR-256 with the key K generated above, and with a 128-bit cryptographically-random initialization vector, IV, that has bit 63 set to zero.
+(Setting bit 63 to zero in IV is needed to work around differences in implementations of AES-CTR.)
-4. Concatenate the following strings:
+4. Concatenate the following data:

    ============ ===============================================================
    Size (bytes) Description